MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 3. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 4. To verify the count, open the Item Card page for the item, and choose the **Phys.
 Inventory Ledger Entries** action. <!--I don't see this action -->

-### <a name="to-calculate-the-expected-inventory-in-advanced-warehouse-configurations"></a>To calculate the expected inventory in advanced warehouse configurations
+### To calculate the expected inventory in advanced warehouse configurations

 Synchronise item ledger and warehouse <!--warehouse what?--> before you count physical inventory.
 Otherwise, what you post to the physical inventory journal and item ledger will be the physical inventory results combined with other warehouse adjustments for the items.
 Learn more at [synchronise quantities in the item ledger and warehouse](inventory-how-count-adjust-reclassify.md#to-synchronize-the-adjusted-warehouse-entries-with-the-related-item-ledger-entries).